 - Behind the scenes information and pictures (including photos and fun facts about your inn)

 - Breakfast pictures (share yummy looking images, recipes, and details about your breakfasts)

 - Inside tips about where to go in your local area (including parks, shops, and restaurants

 It is better to be consistent about using a few social media platforms than to only occasionally try to be everywhere in social media.
 Choose the social media channels that make the most sense for your inn.
 Many innkeepers use Facebook and Instagram.
 A growing number are recognizing the value of being on Pinterest.
 Be on the social media channels where your guests are most likely to be.
 For example, if you have a conference room and/or attract many business travelers to your area, then it is a good idea to be on LinkedIn.

-Rob Sales and Lori Blass of B&B Consulting are licensed realtors as well as experienced former B&B owners & innkeepers.
-Even if you are not looking to buy or sell a B&B right now, consider contacting us for our valuable expertise as B&B consultants.
+Rob Sales of B&B Consulting is a licensed realtor as well as an experienced former B&B owner & innkeeper.
+Even if you are not looking to buy or sell a B&B right now, consider contacting us for our valuable expertise.
 We love helping hospitality businesses increase their profitability.